You Are Here: Home » Major Table Tennis Tournaments

 If you need more information about local and regional competitions taking place near you, contact your National Association and they'll be able to help you.

-So, if you're looking for information about how to organise your own table tennis tournament you'll find all the details here.
+So, if you're looking for information about how to organise your own table tennis tournament, or competition and tournament systems of play, take a look at my other articles, including starting and running a table tennis club.

 ^ Top of page ^